nculwell/MathStudy/README.md

 # MathStudy

 Info on resources for studying math, stats, CS, etc.

 I created this list for my own studies.
 I haven't read most of the books here yet, and probably never will read most of them.
 I've left it visible to the public, though, in case anyone else finds it useful.
 I make no promises: it may be full of bad advice and it probably contains some erroneous statements about points of fact.

+I've also left out some subjects, like combinatorics.
+I hope to make the list more complete in the future.
+I also hope in the future to present a simpler list of "here's a list of books you can work through to cover all these subjects without repeating the same material too much or spending too much money".

 ## Annotations